 But first, I’ve always wondered: Just how do the folks claiming the “gift of ADHD hyperfocus” know what regular old intense and prolonged focus feels like?
 By the same token, because I do not have ADHD, how can I know how “ADHD Hyperfocus” feels?
 It’s a conundrum.

-When I worked in the newsroom, however, I often spent 6-8 hours at a stretch reviewing a particularly gnarly investigative piece.
-And that was just one part of a 12-hour day
+When I worked in the newsroom, however, I often spent 6-8 hours at a stretch editing a particularly gnarly investigative piece.
+And that was just one part of a 12-hour day.
+But I do not have ADHD.

 Perhaps there’s at least one difference between my newsroom kind of focus and ADHD hyperfocus: I could withstand interruptions (the phone was always ringing) and get right back to where I was.
 I didn’t like it, but I could do it.
 Many of my friends who have ADHD, however, report that being a huge challenge.